top of page

 What is said during orientation about appropriate relationships?

-Here at camp, high-fives, back-slaps, etc., are acceptable, but we let our campers know that there is no kissing, hand-holding, etc., allowed at camp.
+Here at camp, high-fives, back-pats, etc., are acceptable, but we let our campers know that there is no kissing, hand-holding, etc., allowed at camp.
 Campers are never allowed in a bunk of the opposite sex.
 We respect personal space, so if someone asks for space, campers must listen and respect that.
 There is never a reason for a counselor to be one-on-one with a camper.

 bottom of page